letsar/state_watcher/website/src/content/docs/reference/watchers.md

 return WatcherEffect(
   ref: refCounter,
   onStateChanged: (context, oldValue, newValue) {
-    // Do whatever you want with when the value changes.
+    // Do whatever you want when the value changes.
   },
 );
 ```